-Table 2: UN-REDD Programme Social and Environmental Principles and Criteria: Glossary of Key Terms
+Table 2: UN-REDD Programme Social and Environmental Principles and Criteria: Glossary of KeyTerms

-Accessibility of information: calls forinformation to be accessible, clear, consistent and accurate and delivered in appropriate language and format (including video, graphics, radios, documentaries, photos).
+Accessibility of information: calls for information to be accessible, clear, consistent and accurate and delivered in appropriate language, format (including video, graphics, radios, documentaries, photos) and in due time.
 It is part of a broader principle of access to information that includes a legal and regulatory environment for freedom of information, awareness on rights to official information, communication mechanisms, and independent and pluralist media.
 See UNDP's Democratic Governance Reader.